 For subsequent interviews, only original sample persons (those in Wave 1 sample households and interviewed in Wave 1) and persons living with them were eligible to be interviewed.
-We followed original sample persons if they moved to a new address, unless the new address was more than 100 miles from a SIPP sample area.
-Then, we attempted telephone interviews.
+We followed original sample persons if they moved to a new address, unless the new address was more than 100 miles from a

-&lt;sup>1For questions or further assistance with the information provided in this document, contact the Survey of Income and Program Participation Branch of the Demographic Statistical Methods Division on (301) 457-4192 or via the internet using Karen.C.King@ccmail.census.gov
+&lt;sup>1 For questions or further assistance with the information provided in this document contact.
+Karen E. King of the Demographic Statistical Methods Division on (301) 457-4192 or via the e-mail using karen.e.king@census.gov.